 Say cheese!
 Good photos may have been easy as a kid, but a natural smile may not be as simple as an adult.
 You may not like photos of yourself or avoid taking pictures.
 The good news is that there are tricks to smiling in photos.
 Read these tips on a picture-perfect natural smile and other photography tips to ensure you love every photo.

-How to smile in pictures for a natural result
+How to Smile in Pictures for a Genuine Result

 Once you know the following tips, you'll feel more comfortable in front of the camera and love your pictures.